Estimated reading time: 10 minutes

-Although she didn’t mind and would have been generous to allow us to be late a month or two or pay her back to catch little by little if need be banks or mortgage lenders might not be so kind.
+Although she didn’t mind and would have been generous to allow us to be late a month or two or pay her back to catch little by little if need be, banks or mortgage lenders might not be so kind.

-Losing cash that should be in your pocket must be very important to anyone who holds a mortgage whether it be a home or a business.
+Losing cash that should be in your pocket must be very important to anyone who holds a mortgage, whether it be a home or a business.

 Can I Miss A Mortgage Payment?

 Ah, the golden question every homeowner should know the answer to.
-Can I miss it or can I just be late paying it back?

 They’d rather know ahead of time so they can look at options to help you get back on track with your mortgage.

-For homeowners who put less than 20% down payment on their mortgage and are insured under the Canada Housing Mortgage Corporation CMHC they can help find a solution to your unique financial situation.
+For homeowners who put less than 20% down payment on their mortgage and are insured under the Canada Housing Mortgage Corporation CMHC, they can help find a solution to your unique financial situation.

-Alternatively, any homeowners who purchased other homeowners insurance should consult with their policy for further information on mortgage loan defaults and any assistance programs available.
+Alternatively, any homeowners who purchased other homeowners’ insurance should consult with their policy for further information on mortgage loan defaults and any assistance programs available.

 What might cause a late mortgage payment?

-Just last month we forgot to put money in our chequing account only to later see all of our investments come back Non-Sufficient Funds and we had to take the financial blow for that.
+Just last month, we forgot to put money in our chequing account, only to see later all of our investments come back as Non-Sufficient Funds, and we had to take the financial blow for that.